swagger-api/swagger-js/docs/usage/http-client-for-oas-operations.md

 `attachContentTypeForEmptyPayload` | `Boolean=false`.
 Attaches a `Content-Type` header to a `Request` even when no payload was provided for the `Request`.
 `http` | `Function=Http`.
 A function with an interface compatible with [HTTP Client](http-client.md).
 `userFetch` | `Function=cross-fetch`.
 Custom **asynchronous** fetch function that accepts two arguments: the `url` and the `Request` object and must return a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
 More info in [HTTP Client](http-client.md) documentation.
+`signal` | `AbortSignal=null`.
+AbortSignal object instance, which can be used to abort a request as desired.

 For all later references, we will always use following OpenAPI 3.0.0 definition when referring to a `spec`.